swak/8th-ndn-hackathon.github.io/index.md

 ## News

-- Dec 12, 2017: Accepted hacks are now online
-- Dec 3, 2017: Submission deadline extended to Dec 8th
-- Nov 24, 2017: The hackathon website is up
+- Feb TBA, 2018: The hackathon website is up

 ## Sponsors